zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/2024-01-01-green-eater.md

 ---
 layout: post
-title: "I want to be a Green Eater"
+title: "How to be A Greener Eater"
 category:
   - blog
 ---